About

 What license do you use?

-Service – Hippie Hosting host this blog.
-They’re lovely.
+Reclaim Hosting host this blog.
+They’re lovely (even Jim Groom is nice when you get to know him).
 Host things with them.

 Will you write something for me?